 |Who is eligible?|

-|How are researchers and projects chosen?|
+|How are projects funded?|

 |How long does a fellowship last?�|

-|What's the best way to find a suitable project?|
+|How do I find a suitable project?|

-|How do I apply|
+|How do I apply?|

-|Where can I find more information?|
+|Where is more information?|

 Only degree-granting educational institutions in the United States are eligible to apply.
 The applicant must be fully accredited by a regional institutional accreditation agency recognized by the U.S. Secretary of Education and must apply as the sponsor of a doctoral candidate whose dissertation research substantially uses BJS data or fills a gap in BJS’s statistical portfolio.